Open Access for REF

 - What outputs does this cover?

-The policy applies to outputs accepted after 1st April 2016.
+Outputs in scope are those published between 01 January 2021 and 31 December 2028.
 The policy applies to journal articles and published conference proceedings where the conference publishes 'online, journal-like series of proceedings (typically within the sciences)'.
-These typically have an ISSN.
-Conferences that publish books or book-like outputs (typically in the humanities) are not intended to be in scope of the policy, however we would encourage deposit of accepted manuscripts for these items as well.
+These usually have an ISSN.
+Conferences that publish books or book-like outputs (typically in the humanities) are not intended to be in scope of the policy, however, we would encourage deposit of accepted manuscripts for these items as well.

 - How can an output comply?

-To comply, the final peer-reviewed manuscript of all articles and conference proceedings must be deposited in an open access institutional or subject repository within 3 months of acceptance.
-This does not need to be the publisher's PDF which most publishers do not permit to be used in a repository.
-Authors should deposit their accepted version which is the version post peer review but before any copyediting or layout work has taken place.
-The accepted version is sometimes called the author's final version, AAM or post-print.
+To comply, the final peer-reviewed manuscript of all articles and conference proceedings must be deposited in an open access institutional or subject repository within 3 months of publication, though depositing manuscripts after acceptance is also encouraged.
+Authors should deposit their author accepted manuscript (AAM) which is the version post peer review but before any copyediting or layout work has taken place.

 - What are the permitted embargo periods?

-Most publishers will allow the deposit of the author's accepted manuscript in repositories such as Sussex Research Online, but many will not allow the paper to be made freely available immediately and will impose an embargo period.
-The policy states that outputs must be deposited in a repository within 3 months of acceptance, but that they can be locked and made freely available to read after an embargo period of no more than 12 months (for REF panels A&B) and 24 months (for REF panels C&D).
+Most publishers will allow the deposit of the AAM in repositories such as Sussex Research Online, but many will not allow the paper to be made freely available immediately and will impose an embargo period.
+The policy states that outputs must be deposited in a repository within 3 months of publication, but that they can be locked and made freely available to read after an embargo period of no more than 6 months (for REF panels A&B) and 12 months (for REF panels C&D).

 - Do I need to deposit in a repository if the article was published as Gold OA